Payroll Process in UAE:- A brief overview

 It is mandatory that an employer provide medical insurance to the employee during the duration of employment.
 Some companies are extending this coverage to employee’s dependents even though this is not mandatory.

-- Is bonus or incentives payment mandatory in UAE?
+Is bonus or incentive payment mandatory in UAE?

 Bonus and incentives payments are not mandatory in UAE.
 Many companies in the UAE have bonus or incentive schemes implemented to keep employee motivation and the structures vary from one company to the other based on their policy.

-- What are the items included in End of Service Benefits calculation in UAE?
+What are the items included in the End of Service Benefits calculation in UAE?

 - Repatriation ticket if applicable